lorefnon/collection-joiner/README.md

     ]
 ```

+We don't really recommend using this, until you need to conform to a type that you don't control.

 ### Extend mutating original collection:

 By default, extend will leave the collection provided as input as is, and return a new collection.
 However, you can pass `mutate: true` option to update the collection in place.
 This may be useful if you are dealing with reactive collections (eg. vue) or building object graphs through multiple invocations of `extend`